How to Get from Galway to Aran Islands

 1. Ferry from Galway City docks

 If you take the ferry from Galway city, it will take 90 minutes to reach Inis Mór.
-If you’re staying in Galway, this is probably the most convenient option because the ferry docks is pretty close to the city centre.
+(If you’re staying in Galway, this is probably the most convenient option because the ferry docks is pretty close to the city centre.)

-The ferry docks in Galway City is only a 10-20 minute walk from the town centre depending on where you are.
+• The ferry dock in Galway City is only a 10-20 minute walk from the town centre, depending on where you are.
+So, you could walk there from downtown Galway and shouldn’t need to drive (the Aran islands are car-free so you can’t bring a car with you.)

-If you’re travelling outside of that time, then you should take the ferry from Rossaveel, about 45 minutes from Galway, which runs year-round.
+If you’re travelling outside of that time, then you should instead take the ferry from Rossaveel, about 45 minutes from Galway, which runs year-round.

 Adults: €30.00